 Recipes and Cookbooks

-In 2024, the Academy of Nutrition and Dietetics celebrates Registered Dietitian Nutritionist Day on Wednesday, March 13th.
-As the nation's food and nutrition experts, RDNs are committed to improving the health of their patients, families, and communities.
-Registered Dietitian Nutritionist Day and National Nutrition Month® promote the Academy and RDNs to the public and the media as the most valuable and credible source of timely, scientifically-based food and nutrition information
+In 2026, the Academy of Nutrition and Dietetics celebrates Registered Dietitian Nutritionist (RDN) Day on Wednesday, March 11th and Nutrition and Dietetics Technician Registered (NDTR) Day on Thursday, March 12th.
+As the nation's food and nutrition experts, RDNs and NDTRs are committed to improving the health of their patients, families, and communities by providing credible evidence-based research on food and nutrition information to the public and media.